 Let’s take a look at how every conference has fared in the NCAA tournament since the field expanded to 64 teams in 1985, and then dive a little deeper.

-This first table is ordered alphabetically, and includes stats from now-dormant conferences (denoted with asterisks):
+This first table is ordered alphabetically, and includes stats from now-extinct conferences (denoted with asterisks):

 Here they are, ordered by winning percentage:

 For a better picture (literally) here’s a visual look at where all these wins are located, featuring all 47 conferences’ win totals:

 As one might guess, the winningest conference also has the best win percentage of any that has played more than three games, with the ACC winning almost two-thirds of its games, at 66.25 percent.